Flower Essences can be used to address emotional and spiritual health. Simple to use, they are a valuable modality to consider for any carer.

 - They are self-adjusting – they are effective only to the point that the person is ready to go

-- The combination Essences range can be readily found in Australian health stores.
-Individual and specific combinations can be easily made up by the company or flower essence practitioners.
+- The ready-to-use Combination Remedy range can be readily found in Australian health stores.
+Individual and specific combinations can be made up by the company or a flower essence practitioner.

 - They can be used by adults, children and animals (both domestic and wild)